 “Oh, no need, I can get a ‘bot to do that,” Sloth replied, waving a hand.
 “I wanted to speak to you about your next assignment.”

-Terra suddenly clutched her stomach and made a face like she was going to be ill.
-“I don’t feel good,” she said shakily.
+Hyren was trying to figure out a good excuse when Terra clutched her stomach and made a face like she was going to be ill.
+“I don’t feel well,” she said shakily.

 Sloth withdrew, and he and Garoo gave her a look of alarm.
-“What’s wrong with her?” the overlord asked, clutching his robes in disgust like he was afraid she had some contagious disease.
+“What’s wrong with her?” the overlord asked, clutching his robes in disgust like she had some contagious disease.

 “She might be space-sick,” Blynn said.